Babylon 5: Season 1: Signs and Portents (1994)

-Commander Sinclair as a hero of the Minbari war is troubled by his inability to remember events of the war's last day.
+Commander Sinclair, a hero of the Minbari war, is troubled by his inability to remember events of the war's last day.
 Though supported by Minbari ambassador Delenn, who is secretly a member of the Minbari ruling Grey Council, other Minbari remain distrustful of him.
 The Narn ambassador G'Kar continually presses for concessions from their former overlords the Centauri Republic.
 Centauri ambassador Londo Mollari finds a new ally in the enigmatic Mr. Morden to strike back at the Narn.
-Meanwhile, Xenophobic groups on Earth challenge humanity's interactions with and tolerance of aliens.
-This tension culminates in the assassination of President Santiago who had favored such contact.
+Meanwhile, xenophobic groups on Earth challenge humanity's tolerance of aliens.
+This tension culminates in the assassination of Earth's President Santiago, who favored such contact.

 Season 2: The Coming of Shadows (1994–1995)

-Sinclair is transferred to be ambassador to Minbar, and General Hague assigns captain Sheridan command of the station.
+Sinclair is transferred to be ambassador to Minbar, and General Hague assigns captain John Sheridan command of the station.
 Hague and Sheridan believe now-president Clark conspired in Santiago's death but have no proof.
 Clark gradually moves Earth in an isolationist direction and takes steps to install a totalitarian government.
-When the aging Centauri Emperor Turhan dies, Mollari and his ally Lord Refa install a new like minded Emperor Cartagia and force a war against the Narn.
-Aided by Mr. Morden's "associates" the Shadows, the Centauri decimate the Narn empire.
-The war ends with a planetary bombardment of the Narn homeworld followed by the enslavement of the surviving Narns.
-Minbari ambassador Delenn and Vorlon ambassador Kosh request Sheridan's help to fight against their ancient foe the Shadows.
+When the aging Centauri Emperor Turhan dies, Mollari and his ally Lord Refa install Turhan's unstable nephew Cartagia as emperor and force a war against the Narn.
+Aided by Mr. Morden's "associates" the Shadows, the Centauri decimate the Narn.
+The war ends with a planetary bombardment of the Narn homeworld, followed by the enslavement of the surviving Narns.
+Delenn and Vorlon ambassador Kosh request Sheridan's help to fight against their ancient foe, the Shadows.

 Season 3: Point of No Return (1995–1996)

 Sheridan and Delenn establish a "conspiracy of light" to fight the influence of the Shadows.
 When Clark declares martial law, Sheridan declares Babylon 5's independence from the Earth government.
 Mollari realizes his deal with Mr. Morden has become dangerous but is unable to end it.
-As the Shadows cause conflict and chaos throughout the galaxy, Sheridan confronts Kosh and successfully convinces the Vorlons to provide military assistance.
+As the Shadows cause conflict and chaos throughout the galaxy, Sheridan confronts Kosh and successfully convinces the Vorlons to provide military assistance against them.
 In retaliation for Vorlon intervention, the Shadows assassinate Kosh.
-Sinclair travels back in time to ensure the Minbari survive the Shadow war of 1000 years prior.
-Sheridan discovers vulnerabilities in the Shadow vessels and learns to predict their objectives.
-This leads to the first major military defeat of the Shadows.
+Sinclair travels back in time a thousand years to aid the Minbari in the previous Shadow War, becoming the legendary Minbari religious leader Valen.
+Sheridan discovers vulnerabilities in the Shadow vessels and learns to predict their objectives, leading to the first major military defeat of the Shadows.
 Despite Kosh's warnings, Sheridan confronts the Shadows on their homeworld Z'ha'dum.
-After fighting free, he crashes a spacecraft packed with multiple nukes onboard, seemingly dying in the explosion.
+He crashes a spacecraft packed with nuclear weapons into the planet, seemingly dying in the explosion.